foocheung/figureone/README_deploy.txt

 Start an R session using RStudio and run these lines:

-# Make sure the ollowing packages are installed (from CRAN or bioconductor)
+# Make sure the following packages are installed (from CRAN or bioconductor)

 library(Biobase)
 library(rintrojs)